bahrain-uob/VoiceMate/README.md

 This stack is an AWS CloudFormation template that will spin up the required resources to get you up and running quickly.
 The AWS CloudFormation template will do the following:

--Create an Amazon Cognito identity pool with IAM (Identity and Access Management) policies for Amazon Lex, Amazon Polly, and Amazon Transcribe streaming transcription.
+- Create an Amazon Cognito identity pool with IAM (Identity and Access Management) policies for Amazon Lex, Amazon Polly, and Amazon Transcribe streaming transcription.

--Output the Cognito identity pool ID
+- Output the Cognito identity pool ID

 ![Image description](./Images/Create_cognito.png)